m-bal/Chatroom/README.md

 # Chatroom
 * A chatroom where the user can send messages to the entire chat or a private message to one or more users.
-* Utilizes multithreading to and sockets.
+* Utilizes multithreading and sockets.